-The mean mercury concentration in Common Carp from Lake San Antonio was 241 ppb.
-OEHHA recommends a maximum of one serving a week of carp for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of two servings a week for the general population (women 46 years and older, and men 18 years and older), based on mercury.
+The mean mercury and PCB concentrations in Common Carp from Big Bear Lake were 151 and 38 ppb, respectively.
+OEHHA recommends a maximum of one serving a week of Common Carp for the sensitive population (women 18 to 45 years and children 1 to 17 years) based on mercury, and a maximum of two servings a week for the general population (women 46 years and older, and men 18 years and older), based on PCBs.